marți, 28 aprilie 2009

 Swing and Contact:

-- The racquet forms a small C-loop in the air and drops under the path of the ba
+- The racquet forms a small C-loop in the air and drops under the path of the ball with the bottom of the racquet pointed up toward the approaching ball.

 - The hips and upper body start uncoiling as the swing begins and the weight is transferred from the right foot to the left foot.